elliewilliams828/Danielle-Williams-Portfolio/README.md

-# Danielle-Williams-Portfolio
+# Danielle Williams Portfolio:

-# Hi, my name is Danielle Williams but I go by Ellie!
+## Hi, my name is Danielle Williams but I go by Ellie!

-# I am currently pursuing a Chemical Engineering and Computer Science Bachelor's Degree along with minors in Civil Engineering and Creative Coding from Northeastern University (Expected Graduation Date: May, 2027).
+## I am currently pursuing a Chemical Engineering and Computer Science Bachelor's Degree along with minors in Civil Engineering and Creative Coding from Northeastern University (Expected Graduation Date: May, 2027).